 Reading tests are arguably a broader measure of academic progress over a wide range of subjects and provide us with evidence of the impact of our Reading Strategy.
 These are measured at least yearly and tend to show an increase in reading ability beyond age-related expectations.
 The table below shows the first and most recent results for our oldest cohorts.

 We are therefore confident that students are making strong progress in all nationally benchmarked assessments – validating our approach to curriculum design and pedagogy.
 We are also cautiously optimistic that we are on track to achieve our ‘+1’ goal.
-The next nationally benchmarked assessments will be in February 2022 (for spelling and reading) and June 2022 (for English and maths).
+The next nationally benchmarked assessments will be in February 2023 (for spelling and reading) and July 2023 (for English, maths and science).